ProteanDev/ProteanDev/README.md

-### Hi there, my name is Christian Dela Peña, Startup Hero, and I am also known in the Tech World as ProteanDev 👋
+### Hi there, my name is Christian Dela Peña, Startup Hero, and I am also known as ProteanDev 👋

 ## I'm a Seasoned Frontend Developer turned Full Stack